-There are several different machines, the Palantype machine, several versions of which are currently made in Britain and one in the USA.
-Then there is the stenotype machine manufactured in the USA.
-There is, however, no training currently available on the Palantype machine.
+There are several different machines which court reporters use.
+There is stenotype machine, which is manufactured in the USA.
+There is also the Palantype machine, several versions of which are currently made in Britain and one in the USA.
+Unfortunately, at present there no training available on the Palantype machine.

 Where To Start